-Alhamdulillah, 2023 was again an extremely successful one for the Parent Council and we are pleased to be able to share some of our fundraising efforts.
-The main highlights of this year were the Eid Fete, Annual Iftar Dinner, Palestine Quds Day, Mother's Day Stall, Hijab party and our contribution towards year 5 and year 6 summer camp, Yr.
+Alhamdulillah, 2024 was again an extremely successful one for the Parent Council and we are pleased to be able to share some of our fundraising efforts.
+The main highlights of this year were the Eid Fete, Annual Iftar Dinner, Palestine Quds Day, Mothers Flower Stall, Hijab party and our contribution towards year 5 and year 6 summer camp as well as the Yr.
 6 Gold Coast Big Day Out.
-We also assisted in fundraising for humanitarian endeavours to assist those impacted by natural disaster in Turkey, Syria, Morrocco, Libya and the war in Gaza.
+We also assisted in fundraising for humanitarian endeavours across the world.
 Locally we assisted with food drives for vulnerable families, the homeless community and prepared and delivered food to women in shelters who were the victims of domestic violence.